-- a) The NCRSP EIR included historic and cultural resources study, which included research on whether any listed or eligible sites had been documented in the project area.
+a) The NERSP EIR included historic and cultural resources study, which included research on whether any listed or eligible sites had been documented in the project area.
 No such sites were found.
-However, standard mitigation measures apply which are designed to reduce impacts to any previously undiscovered resources, should any be found on-site (see Attachment 2 -Mitigation Monitoring & Reporting Program).
-The measures require an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant. - b) On March 3, 2023, notice of the proposed project was mailed to tribes which had requested such notice pursuant to AB 52.
+However, standard mitigation measures apply which are designed to reduce impacts to any previously undiscovered resources, should any be found on-site.
+The measures require an immediate cessation of work and contact with the appropriate agencies to address the resource before work can resume.
+This mitigation need not be applied herein, as it is already applicable and required of the project pursuant to the NERSP.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NERSP EIR; project-specific impacts are less than significant.

+b) On July 11, 2023, notice of the proposed project was mailed to tribes which had requested such notice pursuant to AB 52.
 A request for consultation was not received.
 As discussed in item a, above, no resources are known to occur in the area.
 However, standard mitigation measures apply which are designed to reduce impacts to resources, should any be found on-site.
-The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-With mitigation, project-specific impacts are less than significant.
+The measure requires an immediate cessation of work and contact with the appropriate agencies to address the resource before work can resume.
+This mitigation need not be applied herein, as it is already applicable and required of the project pursuant to the NERSP.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NERSP EIR; project-specific impacts are less than significant.